hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The identifiers must be unique within a single HAPI server.
 Also, dataset identifiers in the catalog should be stable over time.
 Including rapidly changing version numbers or other revolving elements (dates, processing ids, etc.) in the datasets identifiers should be avoided.
 The intent of the HAPI specification is to allow data to be referenced using RESTful URLs that have a reasonable lifetime.

-Identifiers must be limited to the set of characters including upper and lower case letters, numbers, and the following characters: comma, colon, slash, minus, and plus.
+Identifiers must be limited to the set of characters, including upper and lower case letters, numbers, and the following characters: comma, colon, slash, minus, and plus.
 See [89](https://github.com/hapi-server/data-specification/issues/89) for a  discussion of this.

 ## 3.6 `info`

 This endpoint provides a data header for a given dataset.
 The header is expressed in JSON format [[3](#6-references)] as defined by RFC-7159 and has a MIME type of `application/json`.
-The specification for the header is that it provides the minimal amount of metadata that allows for the automated reading by a client of the data content that is streamed via the `data` endpoint.
+The specification for the header is that it provides a minimal amount of metadata that allows for the automated reading by a client of the data content that is streamed via the `data` endpoint.
 The header must include a list of the parameters in the dataset, as well as the date range covered by the dataset.
-There are also optional metadata elements for capturing other high-level information such as a brief description of the dataset, the nominal cadence of the data, and ways to learn more about a dataset.
+There are also optional metadata elements for capturing other high-level information, such as a brief description of the dataset, the nominal cadence of the data, and ways to learn more about a dataset.
 The table below lists all required and optional dataset attributes in the header.

 Servers may include additional custom (server-specific) keywords or keyword/value pairs in the header provided that the keywords begin with the prefix `x_`.
 While a HAPI server must check all request parameters (servers must return an error code given any unrecognized request parameter as described earlier), the JSON content output by a HAPI server may contain additional, user-defined metadata elements.
 All non-standard metadata keywords must begin with the prefix `x_` to indicate to HAPI clients that these are extensions.
 Custom clients could make use of the additional keywords, but standard clients would ignore the extensions.
 By using the standard prefix, the custom keywords will not conflict with any future keywords added to the HAPI standard.
 Servers using these extensions may wish to include additional, domain-specific characters after the `x_` to avoid possible collisions with extensions from other servers.

-Each parameter listed in the header must itself be described by specific metadata elements and a separate table below describes the required and optional parameter attributes.
+Each parameter listed in the header must itself be described by specific metadata elements, and a separate table below describes the required and optional parameter attributes.

 By default, the parameter list in the `info` response will include *all* parameters available in the dataset.
 However, a client may request a header for just a subset of the parameters.
 The subset of interest is specified as a comma-separated list via the request parameter called `parameters`.
 (Note that the client would have to obtain the parameter names from a prior request.)
 There must not be any duplicates in the subset list, and the subset list must be arranged according to the ordering in the original, full list of parameters.
 The reduced header is useful because it is also possible to request a subset of parameters when asking for data (see the `data` endpoint), and a reduced header can be requested that would then match the subset of parameters in the data.
 This correspondence of reduced header and reduced data ensures that a data request for a subset of parameters can be interpreted properly even if additional subset requests are made with no header.
 (Although a way to write a client as safe as possible would be to always request the full header and rely on its parameter ordering to determine the data column ordering.)